 In your editorial calendar, keep track of who you’re serving, so that you speak to each character regularly, but there’s no need to be strict about it.

-For instance, if you happen to write for Cynthia two weeks in a row, you’re not necessarily neglecting the rest of your audience; Cynthia Content might be useful for Carl or Cedric, too.
+For instance, if you happen to write for Cynthia two weeks in a row, you’re not necessarily neglecting the rest of your audience.
+Cynthia Content might be useful for Carl or Cedric, too.

 Get precise about what each person:

-You’ll use those details to make individuals feel your articles, podcast episodes, or videos were created just for them — because they were.
+You’ll use those details to make individuals feel that your articles, podcast episodes, or videos were created just for them — because they were.